reidgould/gud_branch/Branching-Strategies/Mainline-with-Semantic-Versioning/Mainline-with-Semantic-Versioning.md

 * ca66bb7 Create repository.
 ```

-However, UiPath Processes and Libraries are published with [“semver” (Semantic Versioning)](https://semver.org){:target="_blank"} numbers consisting of a major, minor, and patch component.
+However, many software packages are published with [“semver” (Semantic Versioning)](https://semver.org){:target="_blank"} numbers consisting of a major, minor, and patch component.
 Usage of a three tier mainline strategy aligns well with semver, providing a clear way to publish patches to the current production version while working on features.

 * Use branches `semver/major`, `semver/minor`, and `semver/patch` instead of a `master` branch.
 * Make a commit for each version bump and _tag_ it with the version number like `semver/1.0.0`.